AA Track FAQs

 Q. If I transfer from the High School or College track to the AA track, will my prior payments and discounts be lost?

 A. No. Assuming you earn 75 college credits, here is how that works: we total all payments made for the Great Books courses for college credit, and any payments for our Theology Online courses, and credit those towards the AA track total.
 Any discounts previously received are counted towards the AA track total, that is, they are added into the total paid.
-The balance needed to reach the AA track total cost of $15,900 is then scheduled for payments (based on the estimated time to finish the AA track courses), or paid in full.
+The balance needed to reach the AA track is then scheduled for payments (based on the estimated time to finish the AA track courses), or paid in full.

 Q. May I join the A.A. track even if I am already a sophomore, junior or senior in high school or home school, or already graduated from high school?